mgerczuk/openhab-addons/bundles/org.openhab.binding.luxtroniklegacy/README.md

-# LuxtronikHeatpump Binding
+# LuxtronikLegacy Binding

-This binding gives the possibility to integrate any Heatpump that is based on the Luxtronik 2 contol unit of Alpha Innotec.
+This binding gives the possibility to integrate any Heatpump that is based on the Luxtronik contol unit of Alpha Innotec.
 This includes heatpumps of:

 * Alpha InnoTec
 * Buderus (Logamatic HMC20, HMC20 Z)